Skip to content

 Third, organic farm soils tend to lower pH (no synthetic lime applications, more organic-acid inputs) and Cd bioavailability for plant uptake increases sharply as pH drops below approximately 6.0.
 The same soil-Cd inventory translates into higher plant-tissue Cd on a lower-pH organic farm than on a higher-pH conventional farm.
 This is documented in the agronomic literature for Cd specifically and is the cleanest mechanistic explanation for why organic cereals and organic vegetables in the European and Polish datasets carry elevated Cd against conventional counterparts.

-For the regulator audience: the existing organic-certification regimes (USDA NOP, EU 2018/848) do not include occurrence-monitoring or limit-setting for heavy metals in certified products.
-The literature now supports the case for either integrating heavy-metal monitoring into the organic certification framework directly or for requiring complementary certification (such as HMTc) for any organic product marketed with a contaminant-safety implication.
-The status quo permits a regulatory gap where the certification most associated in consumer perception with safety is silent on the contamination outcome that drives the actual safety risk.
+The existing organic-certification regimes (USDA NOP, EU 2018/848) do not include occurrence-monitoring or limit-setting for heavy metals in certified products.
+The literature therefore documents a gap: the certification most associated in consumer perception with safety is silent on the contamination outcome that drives the actual heavy-metal safety risk.
+Closing that gap would require heavy-metal occurrence monitoring, whether integrated into the organic framework or supplied by a separate occurrence-testing program; which response a given standards body adopts is a policy choice this page does not prescribe.

-For the consumer audience: organic certification is not a heavy-metal-safety signal in the US, UK, EU, or Polish markets for cocoa, flaxseed, sesame, cereals, infant foods, or tomatoes.
-A consumer concerned about heavy-metal exposure should look for occurrence-tested certification programs (such as Heavy Metal Tested & Certified) rather than treating organic as a proxy.
-The New Zealand result indicates that the pattern is not universal across all jurisdictions and matrices, but the seven-source preponderance in the wiki’s corpus supports the general consumer-facing position that organic and heavy-metal-safety are independent certifications addressing independent food-safety problems.
+For consumers, organic certification is not a heavy-metal-safety signal in the US, UK, EU, or Polish markets for cocoa, flaxseed, sesame, cereals, infant foods, or tomatoes.
+Direct heavy-metal occurrence testing of the finished product, not organic status, is the relevant signal for heavy-metal exposure.
+The New Zealand result indicates that the pattern is not universal across all jurisdictions and matrices, but the converging evidence supports the position that organic certification and heavy-metal occurrence are independent: they address independent food-safety problems, and one cannot substitute for the other.

 What this synthesis does not yet rest on